Nyerguds/MobiusMapEditor/README.md

 #### v1.4.3.2:

 * Fixed a crash in the smudge restore system when you delete a smudge or building that is too close to the map edge.
-* Reduced maximum waypoints in the editor to 8, since the games apparently can't show more.
+* Reduced maximum multiplayer start positions in the editor to 8, since the games apparently can't show more.

 ### Possible future features